 Peer root nodes may be nested to any depth within a single XDI graph.
 The set of contextual arcs describing these peer root nodes forms a hierarchical rooted tree.
 However each peer root node can be envisioned as a point on a global circle representing the logical common root node of all XDI graphs.
 Pick any specific starting point on this circle, and the references to the other starting points (peer roots) may be arranged hierarchically.
 However if you move to a different starting point, you will discover a different hierarchy.
 Each hierarchy represents the set of XDI peer root nodes known to a particular peer.

 The graph contained by a peer root node is called a peer graph.
-A peer graph MUST be a subset of the independent XDI graph for which the peer root node represents.
+A peer graph MUST be a subset of the independent XDI graph which the peer root node represents.
 Every peer graph is a subset of the logical XDI common graph.
 Thus the XDI statements in every peer graph must be logically consistent.
 (The same is not true for Inner Graphs, below).

 The XDI identifier of a peer root node MUST be enclosed in parentheses ( ).
 The identifier contained within the parentheses MUST be either an XDI entity identifier or an absolute URI.
 Examples: